This post may contain affiliate links. You can view our affiliate disclosure here.

 If you have a small space but would like to be able to easily repurpose the room when the simulator isn’t in use, check this out.

-The FlightScope Mevo Plus Flex Space Package pairs the outstanding Mevo+ Launch Monitor, which is on the same affordability level as the SkyTrak, with a state-of-the-art HomeCourse screen that can be fully retracted at the click of a button.
+The FlightScope Mevo Plus Retractable Package pairs the outstanding Mevo+ 2023 Edition Launch Monitor, which is on the same affordability level as the SkyTrak, with a state-of-the-art HomeCourse screen that can be fully retracted at the click of a button.

-With this simulator setup, you can convert any space in your home into a golf simulator room and benefit from the most accurate ball flight data for dialing in your game.
-Your space will need to be at least 8’6″ high x 12′ wide x 15′ deep to accommodate it.
+With this simulator setup, you can convert any space in your home into a golf simulator room and benefit from accurate ball flight data for dialing in your game.
+Your space will only need to be 8.5′ high x 10.5′ wide x 18′ deep to accommodate it.

 What Is Included

-- trimmed version of E6 CONNECT for iOS
+• a trimmed version of E6 CONNECT for iOS or PC

-The Mevo+ can also be used with the free FS Golf app, giving you real-time performance data, saving of sessions, skills challenges, and more.
-Access to TGC 2019, Creative Golf 3D, Awesome Golf, and GSPro on PC is available at extra cost.
+The Mevo+ can be used with the free FS Golf app, giving you real-time performance data, saving of sessions, skills challenges, and more.
+It can also be used with the FS Golf PC software.
+Access to TGC 2019, Creative Golf, Awesome Golf, and GSPro on PC is available at extra cost.

-The new and improved HomeCourse ProScreen 180 features side walls made of ballistic material.
+The HomeCourse ProScreen 180 features side walls made of ballistic material.
 The Pro Arms can be optionally extended to create an ultra-wide 16:9 projectable area.

 The retractable screen is wireless.
 The motor runs on a chargeable lithium-ion battery that lasts for months at a time, and the motor can be controlled with an included wireless remote.

-The screen can be mounted to the ceiling or wall (wall mount kit sold separately).
+The screen can be mounted to the ceiling or wall.
 If your ceiling is higher than nine feet, we recommend wall mounting.

 Customers love the straightforward installation and how painless taking down the simulator is.
 It is commonly used in garages, but also in many other spaces.
 For more details about what comes with the simulator, how exactly to set it up, and more, visit this page.